BiographyFact Check

 What movie was Karla Knafel in?

-She had a tiny role in the 1991 movie Bikini Island.
-She played an “Auditioning Girl.”
-It’s her only film credit.
+She had a tiny role in a 1991 movie called Bikini Island.
+She just played a girl waiting for an audition.
+That is the only movie she ever made.

 Explore More Investigations